 There is also the possibility that you undergo aromatherapy or other complementary treatment but don't know you're pregnant.
 Be honest with the therapist and tell her/him you are trying for a baby and they will treat you as though you were pregnant.

-If you want to try aromatherapy at home, it is very easy to obtain some essential oils, put them in the bath, burn them or make your own blend.
+If you want to try aromatherapy at home, it is very easy to obtain some essential oils, put them in the bath or diffuser, or make your own blend.
 Never underestimate the potency of essential oils.
 Even if not applied to the skin, by breathing in the aroma, the oils enter your bloodstream when breathed in.
-One of the safest oils to try is mandarin (citrus reticulata).
+A safe oil to try is mandarin (citrus reticulata).
 You could also use a carrier oil without essential oils.
 Here are a few: